 Click for Site Directory

 placed her hands either side of her cheekbones and held them as stiffly as she could.
 She was taken to hospital

-Before the war she was in service and joined up in September 1941.
-Peter Garwood 2021
+Before the war she was in domestic service in Pershore and joined up in September 1941.

+Click for Site Directory